debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 ## ❓ Research Question
 Can we cluster users based on interpretable features extracted from their book rating behavior to uncover distinct reader segments?

+**Hypothesis**: It is possible to uncover meaningful and interpretable user segments by clustering users based on book rating behavior and available profile information.
+These segments can reveal distinct patterns in engagement, preferences, and interest, supporting more targeted content, product, and marketing strategies.

 ## 💾 Data Sources
 The dataset is sourced from Kaggle: [Book Crossing Dataset](https://www.kaggle.com/datasets/syedjaferk/book-crossing-dataset?select=BX-Book-Ratings.csv).
 Collected by Cai-Nicolas Ziegler in a 4-week crawl (August / September 2004) from the Book-Crossing community with kind permission from Ron Hornbaker, CTO of Humankind Systems.
 Contains 278,858 users (anonymized but with demographic information) providing 1,149,780 ratings (explicit / implicit) about 271,379 books.
 It contains: